 Placental stem cells may protect against effects of pre-term lung disease

-A team of researchers at The Ritchie Centre, Hudson Institute of Medical Research has published further evidence to support the use of stem cells derived from the placenta to protect newborn babies against the debilitating preterm lung disease, bronchopulmonary dysplasia (BPD), and its severe lifelong impacts.
+A team of researchers at The Ritchie Centre, Hudson Institute of Medical Research has published further evidence to support the use of placental stem cells to protect newborn babies against the debilitating preterm lung disease, bronchopulmonary dysplasia (BPD), and its severe lifelong impacts.

 In a first, the team, led by Associate Professor Tim Moss, showed in pre-clinical models that injecting amnion epithelial cells into the blood stream soon after birth could reduce injury to the preterm newborn’s lungs.

 The findings of the study are published in PLOS One.